-Action for Children asked us to explore how their visual identity could be expanded and built upon so that they had a more flexible kit of parts.
+Action for Children asked us to explore how their current visual identity could be expanded and built upon so that they had a more flexible kit of parts.
 The results of this project led to a visual language that could speak to different kinds of audiences in different types of situations.

 Action for Children have been working to help children and young families for over 150 years.
 They present a down-to-earth face to the world with a strong focus on transparency and honesty.
 In 2017 Action for Children worked with Johnson Banks to redefine their core values, agree a clear brand narrative and create a new brand identity based around the desire to ‘do what’s right, what’s needed and what works’, bringing ‘how’ they work to the fore.

 Using the core identity elements as a starting point, Action for Children asked us to look at how the visual language could be built upon, so it could speak to different kinds of audiences in different types of situations.
 This ‘brand-stretch’ work was to be recorded in a guidelines document that the internal team could begin to use to continue their work engaging various audiences.

 We worked with Deborah Taffler on the strategy behind the new brand-stretch.
 Together we looked at how the various types of communication should be grouped, along with the different audiences Action for Children communicate with.
 From this, we devised a spectrum from ‘Expert’ to ‘Inclusive’ to describe how the tone of voice should change.
 The original core brand created by Johnson Banks already worked very well communicating the most urgent of Action for Children’s messages, so our job was to look at how the brand spoke as it moved towards the ‘Inclusive’ end of the spectrum.
 To help Action for Children decide what tone of voice each piece of communication should use, we created three main levels of brand stretch.
 These then informed how we structured the development of a visual kit of parts.